Deadline day for the N-Gauge Revolution IPA Car Carriers is less than a week away as we will be closing our order book on January 31st.

 Numbered MODA 95770 and 95771, they carry the UIC code Uaafis.
 They are among the heaviest wagons to operate on British mainlines.

 Work on this model has been underway for some time, with CAD fully complete and the model now in tooling.
 First samples are expected in the next six weeks.
-This model is being privately funded and we anticipate that production numbers will be limited.
+This model is funded and we anticipate that production numbers will be limited.

 Revolution was granted permission to produce the model – and given full access to drawings and other materials – following extensive negotiations with the MoD and we would like to thank them and DRS for their cooperation in producing the model.